buntec/ff4s/README.md

 case class Reset() extends Action
 ```

-With the `State` and `Action` types in hand, we can set up our store,
+With the `State` and `Action` types in hand, we can set up our store:
-which handles all state updates and side-effects (none in this example).

 ```scala
 import cats.syntax.all._